 - Studies have shown a 10% or greater absolute risk reduction in the need for emergency department visits and hospitalization with effective treatment. - Due to rapid mutations of the SARS-CoV-2 virus, available treatments may not always be effective for the prevailing variant in BOP institutions.
-Providers should be aware of the predominant variant in their local area and review the Antiviral Resistance information in the package insert or Section 15 of the EUA Fact Sheet for Health Care Providers for details regarding specific variants and resistance. - → Providers should also refer to the CDC COVID Data Tracker for variant proportions as well as information from state and local health authorities regarding reports of viral variants of importance in their region to quide treatment decisions. - Treatment has the potential to prevent progression to severe disease and decrease the number of inmates who need hospitalization in the local community, thereby reducing the overall strain on the healthcare system during times of peak SARS-CoV-2 transmission. - Treatment appears to work best when started early after the diagnosis is made in appropriately-selected patients.
-For that reason, it is recommended that each newly diagnosed inmate with COVID-19 be assessed for possible treatment. - Each institution should assess their ability to administer an IV infusion and manage severe allergic reactions, including anaphylaxis, in consultation with regional healthcare leadership. - → Patients meeting criteria for treatment will also meet criteria for medical isolation when used to treat COVID-19 illness.
+Providers should be aware of the predominant variant in their local area and review the Antiviral Resistance information in the package insert or Section 15 of the EUA Fact Sheet for Health Care Providers for details regarding specific variants and resistance. - → Providers should also refer to the CDC COVID Data Tracker for variant proportions as well as information from state and local health authorities regarding reports of viral variants of importance in their region to quide treatment decisions. - Treatment has the potential to prevent progression to severe disease and decrease the number of inmates who need hospitalization in the local community, thereby reducing the overall strain on the healthcare system during times of peak SARS-CoV-2 transmission. - Treatment appears to work best when started early after the diagnosis is made in appropriately selected patients.
+For that reason, it is recommended that each newly diagnosed inmate with COVID-19 be assessed for possible treatment. - Each institution should assess their ability to administer an IV infusion and manage severe allergic reactions, including anaphylaxis, in consultation with regional healthcare leadership. - Sites should continue to contact BOP-HSD-CFADpharmacy@bop.gov, their Regional Chief Pharmacist, or Regional Medical Director to inquire about procurement procedures.
+Generally, all medications can be shipped to an institution within 24 hours upon request. - → Patients meeting criteria for treatment will also meet criteria for medical isolation when used to treat COVID-19 illness.
 Staff who have direct or close contact with the patient will need to wear PPE and follow procedures as described in Modules 2 and 3 of the BOP COVID-19 Pandemic Plan, which may be found on Sallyport.